 - Take an online course.
 A course can be very beneficial for anyone who wants to be a very proficient proofreader.

-Thankfully, you don’t need to pay thousands of dollars or be tech-savvy to have your own professional website.
-You can start your own website in 5 simple steps for only less than $3 per month by following this tutorial here.
+The good news?
+You don’t need to spend thousands of dollars or be tech-savvy to create a professional website.
+You can get started in just 5 simple steps for less than $3 per month by following this tutorial here.

 Free Proofreading Workshop

-A great way to learn how to become a proofreader and jumpstart your proofreading business is by learning from successful proofreaders themselves.
+One of the best ways to learn how to become a proofreader and kickstart your freelance career is by learning from those who’ve done it successfully.

-Caitlyn Pyle, at Proofread Anywhere, has one of the most comprehensive proofreading courses online.
-To date, Caitlyn has taught over 10,000 students how to become a proofreader and make money from home.
+Caitlin Pyle of Proofread Anywhere offers one of the most comprehensive online proofreading courses.
+To date, she has helped over 10,000 students learn how to become proofreaders and earn money from home.

-Her course, General Proofreading: Theory and Practice, covers:
+Her signature course, General Proofreading: Theory and Practice, covers:

-- How to identify how and where to find high-paying clients
+- Where and how to find high-paying clients

-It is composed of 80+ lessons in 10+ comprehensive modules, grammar worksheets, quizzes, case studies, eBooks (bonuses), and more!
+The course includes over 80 lessons across 10+ in-depth modules, grammar worksheets, quizzes, case studies, bonus eBooks, and more!

 Read: Proofread Anywhere Review